fairhopeweb/docs-4/about/glossary/record.md

 # Record

 A record is the fundamental unit of data in Budibase.
 Records are stored as JSON.
 A record has a schema, that is defined in the app definition.
-The record's schema will define
+The record's schema will define:

 1. Fields.
 Every field must be declared, and will consist of
    * Name. e.g. "last\_name".
-This is the name of the member, as store in JSON
+This is the name of the member, as stored in JSON
    * Label. e.g. "Last Name".
 What the field will be labelled in the user interface
    * Type. e.g. "string".
 Types are listed below
    * TypeOptions.
 See types below